 Budget and Costs always come up when planning a Wedding.

 This can be a hot button item for both couples and Wedding Photographers alike.
 In my area alone, it could literally be $0 — $15,000.
 There are many Bridal Publications and Blogs who will opine on what is “reasonable” or “average.”
 However, many factors come into play when photographers price themselves and when couples choose their photographer.
-It is not a simple matter of what you “should” be paying as what is right for YOU.
+It is not a simple matter of what you “should” be paying.
+The real answer is what is right for YOU.
 Below are just a few of the considerations that come into play.

 Everyone has a budget.
 Some budgets are just larger than others.
 There is a crazy little rule out there in Wedding Planning Land that says you should allocate 10% of your overall budget to Wedding Photography.
 Frankly, this is an over generalization.
 Honestly, I think it is also a tad bit silly.
 I would argue that the most important line item in your Wedding Budget is the Photos because the photos are the only thing you will be left with at the end of the event.
-So if you truly care about having lasting memories, maybe that amount should be adjusted upward a bit.
+I recognize that many people do not feel this way.
+But if you truly care about having beautiful lasting memories, maybe that amount should be adjusted upward a bit.
 Think about it in terms of what you want to be looking at 10 or 20 years from now.
 Try to focus on the VALUE of what you want in the long run, not just the immediate sticker price.
 True Story: One of my best friends got married right out of High School.
 To save money, they had their neighbor photograph their wedding.
 She hates her pictures.

 There is a wide range of experience and technical skill out there.
 It can start at a highly competent and experienced professional wedding photographer with years under their belt to someone with no experience at all just hustling to book their first job.
 Technical skills are easy to spot–a consistent skill set is evident in the portfolio.
 Experience is a little more fuzzy around the edges.
 Experience provides someone with the soft skills to sensitively handle difficult interpersonal situations at an emotional event like a wedding.
 It also provides the business skills to price correctly for the level of service they are providing.
 An experienced Wedding Photographer will likely understand the value of scouting out locations for venues and areas they have never shot at before.
 They likely understand how to set up a workable Wedding Day Timeline to maximize time to get the best photos efficiently and with less stress.
 Be aware that all these factors do add to the price and may even mean the person charges more than “average” in your area.